King Alfonso XII of Spain

 The couple had three children:

 Alfonso was not faithful to Maria Christina and at the beginning of their marriage, she endured these infidelities.
-Alfonso had an affair with Italian opera singer Adela Borghi, but the affair with Spanish opera singer Elena Sanz, with whom Alfonso had two children, Alfonso Sanz (1880 – 1970) and Fernand Sanz (1881 – 1925), was the final straw.
+Alfonso had an affair with Italian opera singer Adela Borghi, but his affair with Spanish opera singer Elena Sanz, with whom Alfonso had two children, Alfonso Sanz (1880 – 1970) and Fernand Sanz (1881 – 1925), was the final straw.
 Maria Christina was finally able to prevail and Elena Sanz had to go into exile in Paris.
 Competing for the French Olympic Team, Fernand Sanz won a silver medal in cycling at the 1900 Olympics in Paris.

 On November 25, 1885, three days before his 28th birthday, King Alfonso XII died from tuberculosis at the Royal Palace of El Pardo in Madrid, leaving two daughters and his queen pregnant with her third child.
 It was decided that Alfonso’s widow Maria Christina would rule as regent until the child was born.
 If the child were a male, he would become king and if the child were a female, Alfonso and Maria Christina’s elder daughter María Mercedes would become queen.
 On May 17, 1886, a son was born who immediately became King Alfonso XIII.